raymondbernard/go-grapher/README.md

 # gographer
 It is a fork from "github.com/fjukstad/gographer"

-IMPORTANT -- This repo is under active developement and should not be used in production until we acheive 1.0.0 .
-Our initial release is 0.1.0
+IMPORTANT -- This repo is under active developement and should not be used in production until we acheive v1.0.0 Our initial release is 0.1.0 which is unstable at best. https://semver.org/
-https://semver.org/

 Fixed various websocket issues.
 Now we using the standard lib websockets.
-Note this is a work in progress and unstable.
 We will be using the semantic version system.
 Once it hits v 1.0 consider it stable and production ready.
 Our goal is to use this repo to build out a richer set of visualazions based on d3js and then produce a scalable graph db using go.

 Simple graph package for go.
 Uses [d3js](https://github.com/mbostock/d3) for visualization and websockets for communication.